How I did it: Bought a home without a 20 percent down payment

 Whether you opt for PMI or investigate assistance programs, spend some time considering ways you can contribute to a down payment and how your home purchase fits into your broader financial picture.
 For instance, before buying their first home, Jessica Oliver, a U.S. Bank employee in Minneapolis, first cut back her household expenses.

-Jessica and her husband ended up putting 10 percent down on their Minneapolis-area home about two years ago, using PMI as part of their loan.
+Jessica and her husband ended up putting 10% down on their Minneapolis-area home about two years ago, using PMI as part of their loan.
 The couple sold furniture they no longer needed and minimized their spending habits to save money for their monthly payment.
 Thanks to their frugality, they’re able to pay an extra $200 a month towards their mortgage bill.

 They are also considering refinancing to eliminate the mortgage insurance.
 For Jessica, the decision to buy made good financial sense.
 “Even with PMI, we were still paying more for our rent than we are for our mortgage,” she says.